Dear Seniors,

-This is very common with some Organizations in India.
-Better you search for another organization as quickly as possible.
+This is very common with some organizations in India.
+It's better if you search for another organization as quickly as possible.
+Continuing with the organization will unnecessarily create mental agony.

 From India, New Delhi